pshrmn/understanding-rollup/nodes.md

 #### Behaviors

+* assignExpression - stub
 * bind - bind each child node
-* eachChild - iterate over child nodes by using the node's `keys` property
+* eachChild - iterate over child nodes by using the node's `keys` property, calling the callback for each
-* findParent - UNUSED????
-* gatherPossibleValues - stub
+* gatherPossibleValues - add `UNKNOWN_ASSIGNMENT` to values set
-* getValue - stub
+* getValue - return `UNKNOWN_VALUE`
-* hasEffects - iterate over child nodes, returning true if any child node has effects
+* hasEffects - return true if node's `included` property is true or any child nodes have effects
+* hasEffectsWhenAssigned - return false
+* hasEffectsWhenMutated - return false
+* includeDeclaration - return result of calling node's includeInBundle method
+* includeInBundle
+  * if already fully included, return false
+  * iterate over child nodes and call their `includeInBundle` method.
+If any of them return true, set node's `included property to true.
+  * return false if already included and no child node's `includeInBundle` returned true, otherwise return true
 * initialise - run in order: `intialiseScope`, `initialiseNode`, `initialiseChildren`
-* initialiseChildren - call each child node's `initialise` method
+* initialiseChildren - call each child node's `initialise` method, passing it the node's scope
 * initialiseNode - stub
 * initialiseScope - assign provided scope
 * insertSemicolon - add a semicolon to the code string
+* isFullyIncluded - is node's `_isFullyIncluded` is already true, return true.
+Otherwise, set node's `_isFullyIncluded` value using node's `included` property and calling all child nodes' `isFullyIncluded` methods.
 * locate - return an object that describes the location of the node
 * render - call each child node's render method
-* run - set `ran` to true and run each child node (only run once per node)
+* shouldBeIncluded - return result of calling node's `hasEffects` method
+* someChild - similar to eachChild, but using `some` instead of `forEach`
 * toString - returns the node's code string

 ### Function